WPClubManager/wp-club-manager/readme.txt

 * Feature - Choose sport for preset player stats
 * Feature - Loads more stats for each specific sport
+* Feature - Preset player positions for each sport
 * Feature - Added overtime losses to standings (Ice Hockey)
 * Feature - Added win percentage to standings
 * Feature - Added bonus points to standings (Rugby)